Self-reflection is a great way to quickly enhance your performance at work.

 ‘After action’ reflection

-This is all about taking time to reflect and gain a deeper understanding of yourself, to guide future behavior.
+This is all about taking time after the event to reflect and gain a deeper understanding of yourself, to guide future behavior.

 For example, reflecting on a job interview and exploring opportunities for improvement, so you can do a little better next time.